Reflektor9/TechFinal2014/README.md

 *January 15th, 2014*

 PLAN - Work on Flowcharts.
-Max on his part of the game, Luke on the stor, Alex on the Home/Start Screen, and Kathryn on the Rockt Luanch with particles
+Max on his part of the game, Luke on the store, Alex on the Home/Start Screen, and Kathryn on the Rocket Luanch with particles

-WORK DONE -
+WORK DONE - Flowcharts all except Max's done.
+Merged branches.

+*January 17th, 2014*

+PLAN - Combine all flowcharts (Alex and Kathryn), use predefined processes (possibly), Upload final flowchart for due date.
+Max continues doing heavy coding, Luke working more on store.

+WHAT WAS DONE